 Hey there, my friend!

-I’m Ling, the owner of this blog, FinSavvy Panda, where I’ve decided to embark on this blogging journey to share my knowledge, experiences, and insights about ways to make money with you.
-It’s my way of navigating the online world while having a little fun along the way.
+I’m Ling, the owner of this blog, FinSavvy Panda, and I decided to start this personal finance blog of mine where I can share my knowledge, experiences, and insights about the ways and methods I use to make extra money.
+It’s my way of trying different side hustles while having some fun along the way.

 I get it, it can be tough to make ends meet each month with just one income or while you’re attending school.